csteele5/db-on-docker/README.md

 ## Technical details

-This is initially edited using Visual Studio Code
+This is initially edited using Visual Studio Code, running on local Debian (osboxes) VM.
+This is only configured for local dev environment.
+Not set up to be pushed to cloud.

 ## Process